Box-Robotics/ros2-ouster-tools/ouster_ptp/README.md

-PTP Tuning
+ouster_ptp
 ==========

-This document covers synchronizing the LiDAR clock to your local `ptp4l` grandmaster clock using PTP.
+This package provides tools for synchronizing the LiDAR clock to your local `ptp4l` grandmaster clock using PTP.
 If you are using an external grandmaster, where your local system and the LiDAR are to act as slaves, then this is *not* the document for you.

 - [Introduction](#introduction)
 - [Identifying the HW Addresses](#identifying-the-hw-addresses)